Use up your black bananas with this easy banana oat cookies recipe to help cut your food waste.

 - A 12-capacity muffin tray I use two 6-capacity trays (this keeps your cookies in a circular shape)

-Add in your salt and chocolate chips, and mix well.
+- Add in your salt and additional ingredients, and mix well.

 I hope you enjoy these banana oat cookies!
 Looking for other ways to use up black bananas?
-Try this dairy-free banana ice-cream – ready in 5 minutes!
+Try this vegan banana ice cream – ready in 5 minutes!